orientechnologies/orientdb-docs/source/Configuration.md

 ##### index.auto.lazyUpdates

-Configure the TreeMaps for automatic indexes as buffered or not. -1 means buffered until tx.commit() or db.close() are called.
+Configure the TreeMaps for automatic indexes, as buffered or not. -1 means buffered until tx.commit() or db.close() are called..

 ```
 Setting name...: index.auto.lazyUpdates